-- April 16, Day 32: Follow the Money – Media awakens to three key truths about the COVID crisis.
-We will never know the extent of COVID because the numbers are being intentionally inflated.
+- April 16, Day 32: Follow the Money – Media awakens to three key truths about the COVID crisis, and why American’s will never know the extent of COVID because the numbers are being intentionally inflated.

 - April 15, Day 31: What Would Actuaries Say – Even with COIVID deaths, the U. S. is on track for a normal year for the number of people who die from something.

-- April 13, Day 29: Occam’s Razor Applied to the Apex – Director of CDC wrongly says virus continuing to expand.
-Occam’s Razor validates our models.
+- April 13, Day 29: Occam’s Razor Applied to the Apex – Director of CDC incorrectly says virus continuing to expand while Occam’s Razor is used to validate the Dolin model.
 Where are the “experts” and their due diligence?

-- April 12, Day 28: What Trusted Experts are Missing – CDC data indicates the global death rate is contracting.
-The US death rate is contracting.
-Why do experts continue to believe the COVID death rates are expanding with no regard to CDC data?
+- April 12, Day 28: What Trusted Experts are Missing – CDC data indicates both the global and national death rates are contracting.
+Why do experts continue to disregard CDC data?

-- April 11, Day 27: Open Letter to the Media – worried things are still being sensationalized.
-Trying to get my analysis into the conversation as a voice of reason.
+- April 11, Day 27: Open Letter to the Media – Worried things are being sensationalized, I attempt to get my analysis into the conversation as a lone voice of reason.

-- April 10, Day 26: The Modeling Malpractice of Fauci/Brix, Persuasion Entertainers, and the Media – federal and academic models continue to sensationalize the situation.
+- April 10, Day 26: The Modeling Malpractice of Fauci/Brix, Persuasion Entertainers, and the Media – Federal and academic models continue to sensationalize the crisis.
 U of Washington admits I was right.
-Fauci/Brix are over-reporting COVID deaths in US.
+Fauci/Brix are over-reporting COVID deaths and the US.
 Media is complicit.

 - April 9, Day 25: Difference Without Distinction – Trump and Cuomo are converging to the same decision but from different perspectives.
 Why are Army special forces not allowed to take Chlorquine Hydochloride.
 A look at the “pre-existing condition” demographic.

-- April 8, Day 24: The Mea Culpa of Grocery Day – What it’s like to go to the grocery store in the era of COVID.
-Do we have workers to harvest our produce?
+- April 8, Day 24: The Mea Culpa of Grocery Day – What it’s like to go to the grocery store in the era of COVID and do we have workers to harvest our produce?

 - April 7, Day 23: Facts Do Not Cease to Exist Because They Are Ignored – The math behind federal and academic pandemic models is not adding up.
-The US death rate has peaked.
-Death rate contracting for weeks now.
-How are the experts missing this.
+The US death rate has peaked as the death rate contracts, how are experts missing this?

-- April 6, Day 22: Old Otowi Bridge – Escape quarantine for a motorcycle ride.
-Assessing the surrealness of the whole thing.
+- April 6, Day 22: Old Otowi Bridge – Escaping quarantine for a motorcycle ride to assess the surrealness of the whole thing.

 - April 5, Day 21: Zinc, Quercetin, and a Curious Minded Engineer – History of quinine based drugs and controversy surrounding Chlorquine Hydochloride.
 Foods in nature that work the same.

-- April 4, Day 20: Fundamental Law of Numerical Methods – Why the federal and academic pandemic models are wrong.
-Losing confidence and Fauci and Brix.
+- April 4, Day 20: Fundamental Law of Numerical Methods – Why federal and academic pandemic models are wrong.
+Losing confidence in Drs.
+Fauci and Brix.

-- April 3, Day 19: Critical Care Nurse – Escaped quarantine to go dirt bike riding in the wilderness.
-Chance meeting with a COVID nurse and his assessment of our medical readiness
+- April 3, Day 19: Critical Care Nurse – Chance encounter with a COVID nurse while escaping quarantine for a dirt bike ride in the wilderness – his assessment of our medical readiness.

-- April 2, Day 18: Could President Trump Be Right? – Trump is right to say China is underreporting, but is wrong to say the US will experience 250k deaths by April 14th.
+- April 2, Day 18: Could President Trump Be Right? – Trump is right to assert China under-reports, but wrong to predict the US will experience 250k deaths by April 14th.

-- April 1, Day 17: Earthquakes, Gypsy Moths, and Trump’s Dire Prediction – Federal and academic models can be peer reviewed using simple exponential equation.
-Federal model projected deaths too high.
+- April 1, Day 17: Earthquakes, Gypsy Moths, and Trump’s Dire Prediction – Federal and academic models are peer reviewed using a simple exponential equation.

-- March 30, Day 15: Do The Math – Radio Free China reports 48K deaths in China while PRC says the number is 2.5k.
-If China’s death rate were to match Italy’s, the PRC death toll would be closer to 256k.
+- March 30, Day 15: Do The Math – Radio Free China reports 48K deaths in China while the PRC states the number is 2.5k.
+If China’s death rate matched Italy’s, the PRC death toll would be closer to 256k.

 - March 29, Day 14: Hug a Nurse – When It’s Okay to Hug Again – Difference between medial doctors and nurses.
-China is underreporting.
-US death rate escalating while global death rate flattening.
-How Sasha is coping.
+China under-report.
+US death rate escalates while global death rates flatten.
+How my daughter is coping.

-- March 28, Day 13: Marshal Law – So It Begins – Rhode Island rounding up out of staters.
-State governments following the script we predicted 10 years ago when I was part of the Avian Flu Pandemic modeling team.
+- March 28, Day 13: Marshal Law – So It Begins – Rhode Island rounds up out-of-staters as state governments following the script we predicted 10 years ago when I was part of the Avian Flu Pandemic modeling team.